frontendjess/frontendjess/README.md

 # Hi there, I'm Jessica 👋
 I am a front-end developer based in Oslo.
-My passion is creating modern and beautiful solutions that optimies the user experience and establishing an impactful online presence.
+My passion is creating modern and beautiful solutions that optimizes the user experience and establishing an impactful online presence.

 I love React, Next.Js and Styled-Components 💅